alexmacniven/colour/README.md

 # colourz
-Colourz adds a coloured text output and spinners to a Windows shell (Powershell / CMD)
+Colourz adds coloured text output and spinners to a Windows shell (Powershell / CMD)

 ## Installation